-Andrea’s Favorite Self-Care Spots for Women in Nashville
+Andrea’s Favorite Self-Care Spots in Nashville

-• Nashville Downtown Library
+Nashville Downtown Library

 If you haven’t spent a morning at the downtown library, please do yourself a favor and go.
 The architecture is stunning, the reading rooms are peaceful, and there’s such a comforting hum of people who are all there to learn or read.
 I love working or reading and sitting by the big windows — it’s such a grounding reset.

-• GasLamp Antiques
+GasLamp Antiques

 GasLamp feels like a treasure hunt every time.
 I could spend hours wandering through aisles of vintage finds and amazing home pieces.
 It’s so fun to sift through all of the rattan and incredible old furniture which, to me, is a huge part of self-care too.